Tchou/aoc/README.md

 ## Code structure

 The repository is organized as follows:
-- `aoc_private` : a private submodule that contains my personal problem inputs as well as the full text of problems
+- `aoc_private` : a private submodule that contains a script to locally sync my personal problem inputs (the problems/inputs are themselves not on github).
 - `bin` the directory containing the main executable
 - `lib` the directory containing utility libraries.
 Besides helpers to register solutions, it contains [various utility functions](lib/utils.mli) to easily